dlu-ch/dlb/doc/usage.rst

 A simple project
 ----------------

-We assume that you want to build some software from a `Git`_ repository with dlb on a GNU/Linux system with a `POSIX`_ compliant shell.
+We assume that you want to build some software from a `Git`_ repository with dlb and a `POSIX`_ compliant shell on a GNU/Linux system.

 Let's call the project `hello`.

 Create the Git working directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^